LibCrowds/docs/docs/projects/tags.md

 Tags are used to help users more easily location the types of project within a collection that they're interested in.
-You can choose one tag for each tag type.
-Contact an administrator if you need a tag that is not available.
+They appear on the project cards and in the Sorting Options box on the main projects page.

 ??? question "How do I open this page?"